elebras1/Padlet/README.md

 # Padlet

 This web application was developed with the aim of putting resources online for members of an association.
-It allows users to access the digital resources made available to them online, in addition to face-to-face sessions.
+It allows users to access the digital resources made available to them online.

 ## Facility

 1. Clone the repository to your local machine.
-2. Navigate to the project directory.
-3. Make sure you have Python installed on your system.
+2. Make sure you have an web development platform installed on your system like Laragon or Wamp.
-4. Install tkinter if it is not included with your version of Python by running the following command: `pip install tkinter`.
+3. Create an sql database and create the tables and insert the data from the export.sql file.

 ## Use